rahil627/haxera/hb/readme.txt

 HOW TO USE:
 TODO: as of now, you must remove the top 4 lines on the top of each file... that's annoying! :( But if it wasn't in it's own package, it would clog up the namespace, so... ??? create a separate repo? :/ use "sed (-i) 1,4d filename" to do it. be careful: the -i flag causes the deletion

-there are two versions of the main app class: PunkApp, which relies on HeapsPunk, and MyApp, which has no such dependencies
+there are two versions of the main app class: PunkApp, which relies on HeapsPunk, and MyApp, which has no such dependencies (TODO: remove dependency to HP)